Skip to main content Skip to main navigation Skip to search

 Industry Workshop

-On 19 June 2019, the IESC held the first Industry Workshop, with over 20 representatives from the coal and coal seam gas industries and industry peak bodies.
+On 19 June 2019, the IESC held its first Industry Workshop, with over 20 representatives from the coal and coal seam gas industries and industry peak bodies.
 The purpose of the workshop was to increase awareness of the IESC’s role and functions and encourage uptake of the Information Guidelines to improve the quality of information provided in Environmental Impact Assessments.

 Key discussion topics included:

-- how to address risk in the context of the protection and management of water resources and water-dependent ecosystems
+• how to address risk in the context of the protection and management of water resources and water-dependent ecosystems

-- opportunities for enhancing data collection
+• opportunities for enhancing data collection

-- primary knowledge gaps when considering Environmental Impact Assessments and risk analysis processes
+• primary knowledge gaps when considering Environmental Impact Assessments and risk analysis processes

-- opportunities for better alignment and integration with other research.
+• opportunities for better alignment and integration with other research.

 Participants provided positive feedback on the facilitation of open engagement, useful knowledge exchange and networking at the workshop.
 Many appreciated the opportunity for candid discussion with the IESC and encouraged their continuing engagement.